icyTan/portfolio2019/src/pages/best.md

 We presented three final logo options to the client and designed with one in mind when making our high fidelity wireframes.
 The final choice of logo is being left up to the client.

-![A sample of some of the visual elements we repeated throughout the design](../images/best/1__e9ArYnVI5op0H1wiW__Y9wg.png) A sample of some of the visual elements we repeated throughout the design
+![A sample of some of the visual elements we repeated throughout the design](../images/best/1__e9ArYnVI5op0H1wiW__Y9wg.png)

 #### Homepage and About Us Visual Elements